Ukraine mounts soccer show of unity, but east "blind" to success

 The guns have been mostly silent since a ceasefire agreement in early September, but there has been an increase in violations over the past few weeks, with both sides blaming the other for the escalating violence.
 Conflict is far from over.

-Sergei Pozhidayev, a racing driver who lives in the rebel-held town of Makiyivka, saw things in somber terms.
+Sergei Pozhidayev, a racing driver who lives in the rebel-held town of Makiyivka, saw things in sombre terms.

 "In Donetsk people feel bad about what's going on around them.
 When there's a war, when you're being shelled, when houses are destroyed - can you think about football?